robotframework/robotframework-RFCP-syllabus/basics.md

 ### Importing

-Resource files are imported using the `Resource` setting in the `Settings` section so that the path to the resource file is given as an argument to the setting.
+A resource file is taken into use via the `Resource` settings by specifying a path to the file as an argument.
 The user keywords and variables defined in a resource file are available in the file that takes that resource file into use.
 [[User Guide: Taking resource files into use][UG Taking resource files into use]]

 ### Structure

-Structure of resource file is the same as in suite files.
+The structure of a resource file is the same as a suite file.
-Resource file cannot contain tests. `Settings` section can contain only imports, documentation and keyword tags.
+Resource fileS cannot contain tests/tasks.
+The `Settings` section can contain only imports, documentation and keyword tags.
 There can also be `Variables` section with variables.
 [[User Guide: Resource file structure][UG Resource file structure]]

-### Imports in resource seen in suite file
+### Resource imports usable in suite file

 All imported keywords and variables in the resource file can be used in the suite file.

 ## LIBRARIES

-Test libraries contain those lowest-level keywords, often called library keywords, which actually interact with the system under test.
+Test libraries contain those lowest-level keywords, often called library keywords, which actually interact with the System Under Test (SUT) or RPA systems.
 [[User Guide: Using test libraries][UG Using test libraries]]

 ### Learning objectives